Who should register?

 Please check the provisional examination timetables 2014 (PDF: 643Kb) to make sure that the modules you choose don't clash in terms of examination dates.

 It is important to assess the full cost of your studies before confirming your modules for registration.
-Our fees include student fees and various miscellaneous fees.
+What you can afford will affect the number of modules you can register for.
+Our fees differ depending on your qualification, your number of modules, and so on, but basically they include application fees, prescribed student fees (including registration fees), miscellaneous fees and fees for additional study material.